-Market Risk:
+Market risk:

 Market risk is the risk that the fair value of future cash flows of a financial instrument will fluctuate because of changes in market prices.
+Market risk comprises two types of risks: interest rate risk and commodity price risk.
+Financial instruments affected by market risk include trade & other payables and trade & other receivables.